Rita Ora reflects on breaching lockdown rules: ‘You should ask Boris about that’

 Rita Ora has urged people to ask Boris Johnson about breaching lockdown rules rather than her, more than two years after first apologising for hosting a party during the first wave of Covid.

-Pictures showed a number of celebrity guests arriving at Casa Cruz restaurant, including Cara and Poppy Delevingne – this was despite indoor gatherings of more than six people being banned at the time.
+Pictures showed a number of celebrity guests arriving at the Casa Cruz restaurant, including Cara and Poppy Delevingne – despite indoor gatherings of more than six people being banned at the time.

 In an Instagram Story shortly after the photos emerged, Ora said she was “embarrassed” and “deeply sorry” for breaking the rules.
 “I attended a small gathering with some friends to celebrate my 30th birthday,” she wrote.
 “It was a spur of the moment decision made with the misguided view that we were coming out of lockdown and this would be OK.”